 At a high level, the finance department plans and manages company money, making sure a business can access cash in sustainable ways.
 This department can be as simple as a few people managing invoices or as complex as a team of hundreds with multiple levels of management.

 Finance departments come in all shapes and sizes, but there are four key functions they must take on.
-None of these functions exists in a vacuum, and they will definitely need to communicate and collaborate with each other.
-Let’s explore each in more detail.
+None of these functions exist in a vacuum, and they will definitely need to communicate and collaborate with each other.

 Recording